ScarletsFiction/ScarletsFrame/README.md

 query == {search:'myself'};
 data == {hello:'world'}
 ```

-If you're not using sf.views you will need to call `sf.url.parse(true)` to parse current URL from the address bar.
+If you're not using sf.views for routing you will need to manually call `sf.url.parse(true)` to parse current URL from the address bar.
 You can pass it with String parameter instead if you want to parse your URL without affecting sf.url's data.
 More information please go to the Wiki.

 ### Breaking changes since 0.31.0
 ```xml